Syedkaifuddin/SummaVideo/README.md

 # SummaVideo
-Document summarization to Video generation
+Document summarization to Video generation with live language translation